prabinov42/WhyNotR/why_not_r.md

 Python is a great programming language, but installation (especially with different versions and environments) can be messy.
 In addition, it does not have the ease of creating markdown documents in a variety of formats like R/RStudio does.
-(Although the latest versions fo RStudio can do very similar things with python & quartz).
+(Although the latest versions of RStudio can do very similar things with python & quartz).
 Once the basics of any programming language are understood, it is relatively easy to transition to another one if desired, so starting with R and switching to python